Briggsc28/briggsc28.github.io/_posts/2015-05-17-SignalR-Win10-IoT.md

 ### 4. Run

-<iframe width="560" height="315" src="//www.youtube.com/embed/AeBEgawk7SI" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>
+<iframe width="560" height="315" src="//www.youtube.com/embed/O08XO8KbygY" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>

-Please note this video has been editing to quickly demonstate the end result, your deployments may take longer.
+Please note this video has been editing to quickly demonstrate the end result, your deployments may take longer.

-### An error occured!
+### An error occurred!

 [If this is your first time deploying to the Raspberry Pi please read my post on 'Getting Started'](http://blog.chrisbriggsy.com/Getting-Started-Win10-IoT/)